Luton Hoo

 Luton Hoo is an English country house and estate near Luton in Bedfordshire and Harpenden in Hertfordshire.
 Most of the estate lies within the civil parish of Hyde, Bedfordshire.
 The Saxon word Hoo means the spur of a hill, and is more commonly associated with East Anglia.

+An original manor house on the site belonged to the de Hoo family until the 1450s, when inherited by the heiress Anne Hoo, wife of Geoffrey Boleyn.
+The manor remained a property of the Boleyn family until Anne's grandson Thomas Boleyn, 1st Earl of Wiltshire sold it to a wealthy merchant.
+The manor changed owners several times until it was inherited by the politician Francis Herne in the early 1750s.
+A decade later, Herne sold the manor to the prime minister of Great Britain John Stuart, 3rd Earl of Bute.
+Bute financed the construction of the present house from 1767 to 1774.
+His grandson John Crichton-Stuart, 2nd Marquess of Bute financed a redesign of the house in the early 1830s, which added a massive portico to Luton Hoo.

 History

 Pre-1762

 The manor of Luton Hoo is not mentioned in the Domesday Book, but a family called de Hoo occupied a manor house on the site for four centuries, until the death of Thomas Hoo, 1st Baron Hoo and Hastings in 1455.
-The manor passed from the de Hoo family to the Rotherham family and then the Napier family.
+The manor passed into the marital family of his daughter, Anne, married to Geoffrey Boleyn, great-grandfather of Anne Boleyn, Queen of England.
+Anne's father, Thomas Boleyn, eventually sold the property to Richard Fermour, a wealthy London Merchant.
+It then passed to the Rotherham family and then the Napier family.
 Successive houses were built on the site.
-In 1751, Francis Herne, a Member of Parliament MP for Bedford, inherited the house from his kinswoman Miss Napier.
+In 1751, Francis Herne, a member of parliament MP for Bedford, inherited the house from his kinswoman Miss Napier.